Ostpopcorn/esp32-button/README.md

 ### BUTTON_DOWN

-Triggered when the button is first considered pressed.
+Triggers a BUTTON_SHORT_PRESSED when the button is first considered pressed.

-Also triggered every 50ms during a long press.
+Also triggered after 2 sec a BUTTON_LONG_PRESSED.

 ### BUTTON_UP